Beyond the Voice: Inertial Sensing of Mouth Motion for High Security Speech Verification: Mouth Movement Authentication: Design Rationale and Preliminary Experiments

 \subsection{Prototype Implementation}

-We used an Airsoft Tactical Helmet \cite{helmet}, which features a robust yet flexible strap system that can be easily tightened or loosened to fit different head sizes.
+We used an Airsoft Tactical Helmet \cite{helmet,novritsch_helmet}, which features a robust yet flexible strap system that can be easily tightened or loosened to fit different head sizes.
 Such a configuration is frequently seen in military and tactical helmets, sports safety gear, and certain industrial headgear.

 We attached Witmotion WT901BLECL sensors \cite{sensors} at three positions along these straps near the jaw.
 Figure \ref{sensor_image} shows one of these sensors.
 Each unit includes a built-in three-axis accelerometer, gyroscope, magnetometer, and angle measurement capabilities, and transmits real-time motion data via Bluetooth to a Windows 10 PC for data collection and visualization.
+The sensors operate at the rate of 100~Hz on average.

 Figure \ref{prototype} shows a user wearing our prototype.
 The polypropylene layer shown between the cap and the user’s head is not part of the prototype itself; we used it for hygienic reasons, since multiple participants wore the same helmet during our experiments.
 In a practical deployment, these sensors could be embedded directly into a helmet or strap lining, making them far less obtrusive.
 Smaller, more streamlined sensor modules would allow additional placement options, potentially providing finer-grained coverage of jaw movement across more regions of the mouth.